-Independent Non-Executive Director Member of Audit Committee
+Independent Non-Executive Director / Member of Audit Committee

 En.
-Azlan Omry Bin Omar, aged 48, Malaysian, was appointed to the Board of the Company on 6 July 2000.
+Azlan Omry Bin Omar, aged 49, Malaysian, was appointed to the Board of the Company on 6 July 2000.
 He holds a Bachelor of Science degree majoring in Civil Engineering from California State University, California and a Master of Science degree in Manufacturing Systems Engineering from University of Warwick, England.
-He started his career as a civil and structural engineer in 1990 attached to MR Perunding Consulting Engineers Sdn Bhd before returning to England in 1993 to work for Warwich Manufacturing Group as a Research Associate.
-After gaining relative experience in composites technology in the UK, he returned to Malaysia and joined Composites Technology Research Malaysia Sdn Bhd ("CTRM") in 1994, being primarily responsible for the project management of the overall development and construction of the CTRM / Eagle Aircraft Malaysia Manufacturing Facility including the procurement and designing of the Manufacturing and IT Systems in the Aircraft Manufacturing Facility.
+He started his career as a civil and structural engineer in 1990 before returning to England in 1993 to work for Warwich Manufacturing Group as a Research Associate.
+He returned to Malaysia and joined Composites Technology Research Malaysia Sdn Bhd ("CTRM") in 1994.